Advantech-IIoT/documents/tpc71wn21pa/tpc71wn21pa-yocto2.7.md

 - Host Setup
     - Recommand Ubuntu 18.04 or later.
-    - The minimum hard disk space required is about 50 GB.
+    - It is recommended that at least 120 GB is provided.
     - Install the essential Yocto Project host packages.
     - For more detail information , refer to the chapter 3 in [IMX_YOCTO_PROJECT_USERS_GUIDE](https://www.nxp.com/docs/en/user-guide/IMX_YOCTO_PROJECT_USERS_GUIDE.pdf).